Explore Crowborough

 Frequently asked questions

-Arthur Conan Doyle's home (he lived here for 23 years and is buried in the churchyard), Ashdown Forest (the inspiration for Winnie the Pooh's Hundred Acre Wood), and a High Weald market town of real literary significance Roam surfaces the hidden gems that make Crowborough worth exploring.
+Crowborough is a place in East Sussex known for arthur Conan Doyle's home (he lived here for 23 years and is buried in the churchyard), Ashdown Forest (the inspiration for Winnie the Pooh's Hundred Acre Wood), and a High Weald market town of real literary significance.
+Arthur Conan Doyle moved to Windlesham Manor in Crowborough in 1907 and lived there until his death in 1930.
+The population is around 20,000.

-Yes — Roam is live in Crowborough and across East Sussex.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Crowborough and across East Sussex.
+It is available on iOS and Android.